graphql/graphql-spec/spec/Section 6 -- Execution.md

 resolution or coercion.
 While these errors should be reported in the response, they are "handled" by producing a partial response.

-Note: This is distinct from a _request error_ which is raised before execution begins.
-If a request error is encountered, execution does not begin and no data is returned in the response.
+Note: This is distinct from a _request error_ which results in a response with no data.

 If a field error is raised while resolving a field, it is handled as though the field returned {null}, and the error must be added to the {"errors"} list in the